 Adequate food can be essential to the success of a trip, but it's a mistake to bring too much as it adds weight.
-Get a jump on rubbish management by planning meals to avoid leftovers.
+Limit rubbish by planning meals to avoid too many leftovers.
 Choose durable foods that can stand up to packing and will be in better shape and more attractive at the end of the day.
 Package your food in reusable containers or plastic bags.
-Remove wrappers and heavy packaging in advance, so you won't be tempted to l or accidentally leave them behind.
+Remove wrappers and heavy packaging in advance, so you won't be tempted to or accidentally leave them behind.